UKPLab/NAACL2019-interactiveCompression/README.md

     title = {Data-efficient Neural Text Compression with Interactive Learning}, author = {P.V.S., Avinesh and Meyer, Christian M.}, publisher = {Association for Computational Linguistics},
-    booktitle = {Proceedings of the 17th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies}, pages = {(to appear)},
+    booktitle = {Proceedings of the 17th Annual Conference of the North American Chapter of the Association for Computational Linguistics}, pages = {(to appear)},
     month = june,
     year = {2019},